robinyms78/My-Portfolio/README.md

 1. Python Code:

    a.
-Customer walking simulator: A desktop application which provides a graphical user interface to simulatate customer movement as a substitute for the vision system for the robot controller.
+Customer walking simulator: A desktop application which provides a graphical user interface to simulate customer movement as a substitute for the vision system for the robot controller.

    b.
 Head motion synchronization system: An API to synchronize the head motion between human and robot in the process of communication using reactive and interactive model.